Kent Haworth: Contributions to archival theory

 Perhaps Haworth's most significant contribution to archival practice was his leadership in the creation and establishment of a national standard of archival description, the Rules for Archival Description (RAD).
 Haworth was part of the Planning Committee on Descriptive Standards established by the Bureau of Canadian Archivists in 1987 and later served as chair from 1989 to 1996.
 RAD provided a foundation for common archives development across Canada, facilitated the creation of descriptive software for archival institution and created a shared standard of practice across institutions.

-In addition to writing the standard, he also advocated the establishment of a national grant program (now defunct), the Canadian Council of Archives' Canadian Archival Information Network (CAIN) to support the creation and maintenance of online descriptive databases managed at the provincial level.
+In addition to writing the standard, he also advocated the establishment of a national grant program, the Canadian Council of Archives' Canadian Archival Information Network (CAIN), to support the creation and maintenance of online descriptive databases managed at the provincial level.
 His work on the Planning Committee on Descriptive Standards in Canada led to work on international standards bodies such as the International Congress of Archives' Committee on Descriptive Standards (CDS) in 1996.
 He later served as Project Director and Secretary of this body, and worked to revise ISSAR (CPF).